what you get

 option B: Use what you have and make it scrappy.

-option C: Collect all of your fabric ahead of time.
+option C: Use the supplied planning sheets and collect all of your fabric ahead of time.

 • recommended fabric for all 13 blocks (non-letter version):